Updated on 03-09-2022

 National fruit of India:

-are long lived and even a 300 years old tree can bear fruits.
+are long lived and even a 300-year-old tree can bear fruits.
 The ripe fruits

-vary in size, shape, taste and colour and usually the ripe mangoes have orange
+vary in size, shape, taste and color and usually the ripe mangoes have orange

 yellow peel with juicy taste.